Which of the following functional groups is present in all alcoho... | Channels for Pearson+

 1

-Identify the functional groups listed in the problem: amino group (-NH2), carboxyl group (-COOH), carbonyl group (C=O), and hydroxyl group (-OH).
+Identify the functional groups listed in the problem: Hydroxyl group (-OH), Carbonyl group (C=O), Amino group (-NH2), and Carboxyl group (-COOH).

-Understand the structure of alcohols: Alcohols are organic compounds characterized by the presence of a hydroxyl group (-OH) attached to a carbon atom.
+Understand the definition of an alcohol in organic chemistry: Alcohols are organic compounds where a hydroxyl group (-OH) is bonded to a saturated carbon atom.

 Recognize that the hydroxyl group (-OH) is the defining feature of alcohols, distinguishing them from other organic compounds.

-Compare the functional groups: The amino group (-NH2) is found in amines, the carboxyl group (-COOH) is found in carboxylic acids, and the carbonyl group (C=O) is found in aldehydes and ketones.
+Compare the functional groups: The carbonyl group (C=O) is typically found in aldehydes and ketones, the amino group (-NH2) is characteristic of amines, and the carboxyl group (-COOH) is present in carboxylic acids.

-Conclude that the hydroxyl group (-OH) is the functional group present in all alcohols, as it is essential for their classification.
+Conclude that the hydroxyl group (-OH) is the functional group present in all alcohols, as it is the key structural component that characterizes this class of compounds.

 Watch next